 Document Assumptions and Limitations Clearly

 Every engineering report and design should clearly state its assumptions, limitations, and the scope of work undertaken.
-If a claim arises, clear documentation of what was and was not included in your scope is a critical defence.
+If a claim arises, clear documentation of what was and was not included in your scope is a crucial line of defence.

 5